Lemonjai/bier_v4/README.md

 # Nov 11, 2016
 * Add the styling for the show page on the beer post
 * Add the styling for the index page on the beer post
+* Add the footer will always be at the bottom of the page

 # Nov 8, 2016
 * Add the validation for the form and all information must be done before positng is allowed